lolooppo/Sparse-Array-and-Matrix/README.md

 - Create a linked list: ArrayLinkedList:
   - Use a doubly linked list.
 - It represents a sparse array.
 Provide the following functions:
-  - Set and Get positions, Print array, add arrays.
+  - Set and Get positions, Print array.
 - A useful application: Polynomial representation (e.g. 2X60 + 17X1500).